 Smooth green snakes are smooth, bright green snakes.
-They’re well-named!
 They’re quite thin for their length and are most common in the northeast and Canada.

-They typically lay two clutches during the mating season, each containing about 5 eggs, for 10 eggs total.
+They typically lay 2 clutches of about 5 eggs (about 10 eggs in total).

 9) Eastern Racers

-Eastern racers are highly variable in that they lay anywhere between 3 and 30 eggs per clutch.
+Eastern racers’ egg-laying activity is highly variable in that they lay anywhere between 3 and 30 eggs per clutch.